-Retail businesses are approved to reopen for in-store shopping at 50% capacity and curbside pick up.
+Update 11.30.20: Non-essential retail businesses are approved to open for in-store shopping at 20% occupancy and for curbside pick up.
 Please review the state, county and local guidelines below to assist you with the safe and permitted reopening of your business.

 Public Health and Safety Standards: